JoshuaKGoldberg/Goldblog/content/blog/my-plans-for-2023/index.md

 -   [Restructure its core architecture significantly](https://github.com/JoshuaKGoldberg/TypeStat/issues/1000) to make it more comprehensible and deduplicate repeated logic
 -   Create a plugin system to support library-specific mutations
 -   Rework its onboarding flow & suggested fixers so that users can get started with it immediately upon trying it out

+I'll still act as a maintainer for the project this year, of course.
+I'll still triage issues and review & merge pull requests.
+But beyond onboarding it to my template-typescript-node-package I don't plan on working on major features or overhauls.

 My end goal for the library is to make it reliably good enough that people use it as the first step in converting a project from JavaScript to TypeScript.